High School Admission

 You are applying to one of the programs offering the co-op option.*

-You have an 80% or higher average in your University-level high school courses.**
+You have an 80% or higher average in your University-level high school courses for degree co-op programs.**

 *Note: All students applying to co-op must declare a major in order to be considered for co-op with the exception of Bachelor of Science (Environmental Sciences) students – students in these programs must declare their major prior to beginning their second year of studies.

 **Note: Meeting the minimum averages does not guarantee admission.
-Admission cut-off rates vary from year to year and may be higher than 80%, depending on the number of spaces available in each program.
-Applications to co-op during first year may be considered; please refer to the Current University of Guelph Students admission information.
-Applicants not accepted to a co-op program will automatically be considered for admission to the comparable regular degree program.
+Admission cut-off rates vary from year to year and may be higher than 80% (for degree programs) or 60% (for associate diploma programs), depending on the number of spaces available in each program.
+Applications to co-op during first year may be considered for degree programs; please refer to the Current University of Guelph Students admission information.
+Applicants not accepted to a co-op program will automatically be considered for admission to the comparable regular degree and associate diploma programs.

-In the Undergraduate Calendar, the degree program followed by :C (a colon and the letter C) denotes co-op; for example, MEF:C is co-op.
+In the Undergraduate Calendar, and the Associate Diploma Calendar, the degree or associate diploma program followed by :C (a colon and the letter C) denotes co-op; for example, MEF:C is co-op.

 Continuation requirements for all co-op students include:

-Remaining full-time in your studies (a minimum of 2.0 credits per semester is required unless an approved accommodation plan has been implemented due to a disability-related reason)
+Remaining full-time in your studies (a minimum of 2.0 credits per semester is required unless an approved accommodation plan has been implemented due to a disability-related reason or an approved accommodation due to medical, psychological, compassionate reasons)

-To apply, you must apply to the University through the Ontario Universities’ Application Centre (OUAC).
-Be sure to mark the section titled “Co-operative Education” as opposed to the regular degree program.
+To apply, you must apply to the University through the Ontario Universities’ Application Centre (OUAC) for degree co-op programs or Ontario Colleges (OCAS) for associate dipolma co-op programs.
+Be sure to mark the section titled “Co-operative Education” as opposed to the regular program.

 You can direct your questions about co-op admissions to Guelph’s Admissions Office.